Departmental Teaching Workload Dashboard Job Aid

 The Department Teaching Workload dashboard features teaching activity by credited department.
 For data by the listing department, use the Teaching Activity dashboard.

-Please note that these data represent only one aspect of an instructor's work.
+Please note that teaching activity does not represent the full effort required to deliver a course.
+In addition, these data represent only one aspect of an instructor's work.
 Many instructors have responsibilities outside of teaching, such as research, administration, lab management, etc. You therefore cannot use these metrics to represent instructors' complete workload.

 While the credited department is typically the pay department of the instructor, the assignment of the teaching activity can be complicated in certain situations, such as where faculty have appointments in multiple departments or are co-teaching.
-For this reason, the "crediting" or "assignment" of enrollments, classes, and SCH by unit follows a well-defined set of allocation rules developed by the provost and vice-provosts.
+For this reason, the "crediting" or "assignment" of enrollments, classes, and SCH by unit follows a well-defined set of allocation rules These rules were originally developed in the 1990s and have been reviewed numerous times by the provost and vice-provosts to incorporate new data elements and processes.
 These take into account multiple factors, in addition to the instructor's pay department, such as whether the class is team-taught, crosslisted/roomshared, or when the pay department is not an academic unit.

 The metrics on the Departmental Teaching Workload dashboard can be viewed for multiple semesters to learn more about how a given department’s faculty’s teaching load has changed over time.
 Other reports in this dashboard feature detailed teaching activity workload information for specific instructors in a credited department, teaching by regular faculty, and crosslist/roomshare bundle information.